 Take One Anti-microbial for 3 weeks, then choose another and take for 3 weeks, then another for additional 3 weeks (Bacteria often become resistant to a compound at the 3 week marker) This may sound excessive, but clinically I just do not see SIBO success stories from taking one antimicrobial for 2-3 weeks; I consistently see results from a minimum of 9-12 weeks of antimicrobial rotation.
 If infection is severe and persistent, you might need to take 2-3 antimicrobials at a time and/or pharmaceuticals.

 - Wild Oil of Oregano- American Herb and Spice: One of only 2 companies making the real deal, the rest is some synthetic version lacking real carvacrol.
 You will get inferior to no results with other brands.
+Sometimes just straight Oregano Oil can be the thing for very stubborn cases.
+Worth trying if you can’t get it to budge with Biocidin or other formulas. * can be used for methane or hydrogen cases.

 *Dosing is key.
 Dosing is Misguided dosing schedules are the biggest reason I see people fail to get results with botanicals.
 For the first 2 weeks you must take the antimicrobials every 2-3 hours.
 Bacteria can double every 20 minutes (if it wants to).
 You must be committed to a very strict regime if you want results.
 After the second week, you can begin to taper down.
 So if you are getting 5-6 doses in for the first 2-3 weeks, try tapering down to 4-5 doses, then 3 and so on.